justinb-lin/Cyclistic_Bikeshare_Analysis/README.md

 The Cyclistic dataset structure, shown below, retains essential fields for analysis while excluding personally identifiable information (PII).
 Additional time-related fields were derived to enable more detailed exploration of usage patterns.
 ![Entitiy Relationship Diagram](images/Cyclistic_ERD.png)
 The City of Chicago, in partnership with Lyft Bikes and Scooters, LLC, provides publicly available data for this analysis.
-The dataset adheres to usage terms, is anonymized to protect individual privacy, and is used solely for non-commercial and ethical purposes, with the relevant license provided [here.]()
+The dataset adheres to usage terms, is anonymized to protect individual privacy, and is used solely for non-commercial and ethical purposes, with the relevant license provided [here.](Cyclistic_Documents/Data_License_Agreement_Divvy_Bikes.png)

-The processed dataset can be found [here.]

 # Executive Summary
 ### Overview of findings